 - Remove the bar from the rack and lower the bar to your lower chest (about even with your nipple line).

 - Keep your elbows tucked into your sides.
-Do not let your elbows drift out to the sides.
+Do not let your elbows drift out to the sides more than about 45 degrees.

-- After touching your chest, press the bar straight up and think about pulling the bar apart with your hands.
+- After touching your chest, press the bar up and back towards the starting position in a slight arc and think about bending the bar with your hands.
 This motion activates the lats.

 Practice this form with light weight, or a broom stick, and you will soon get the hang of it.
 Proper form will fully activate all the muscle fibers, and will help keep you from injuring yourself.